- Block diagrams

 The received plaintext numbers should be combined in the correct order into the original plaintext message.

-If the message was encrypted by a private key, decryption should be performed by using the corresponding private key.
-The procedure is the same, as described above, but the public key (n, e) should be used instead.
+If the message was encrypted by a private key, decryption should be performed by using the corresponding public key.
+The procedure is the same as the one presented above, but for decryption the public key (n, e) should be used instead.

 RSA can be used to sign messages.
 A sender should produce a hash value of the message content and then raise it to the power of d (modulo n).
 Therefore, he should perform the same operations as during ordinary encryption procedure.
 The encoded hash value should be attached to the message.